dylode/vyos_ansible/README.md

 This collection contains the following roles:

 - `vyos_firewall`: This role creates/deletes rule sets, attaches interfaces (of type VLAN, WireGuard and facade) to zones, and applies the zone policies.
-It also creates a network group containing all IPv4 CIDR ranges for internal networks, and sets the state policy to sensible values (`established` -> `accept`, `related` -> `accept`, and `invalid` -> `drop`).
+It also creates a network groups, and sets the state policy to sensible values (`established` -> `accept`, `related` -> `accept`, and `invalid` -> `drop`).
 The role only allows ICMP requests from the network of the interface, and blocks all other traffic by default.
     - Todos:
     	- Add support for additional interface types
     	- Currently each interface has its own zone and it should be made so that a zone can contain multiple interfaces.